 Criminal activity reported will be communicated to healthcare agencies which provide student clinical and internship opportunities.
 Healthcare agencies have the legal right to deny a clinical or internship experience based on crimes committed.
 Completion of your program cannot be guaranteed if your criminal history precludes you from completing any clinical or internship experience.

 You will be required to complete a Certified Criminal Background Check prior to enrollment into internship or clinical experience.
 Do not submit these records until you are asked to provide them to your instructors.

 Even though you will be admitted in to one of the nursing programs upon completion of the above requirements, you will not be eligible for core nursing courses until you show completion of a Nursing Assistant (DHFS approved) class to staff in Room E121 on the Appleton campus.

 Your program requires that you complete Anatomy & Physiology which has the following prerequisite: ACCPL Read >= 80 OR ACT Read >= 20 OR for programs requiring TEAS a Composite >= 50 OR Program Prep; ACCPL Sentence >= 83 OR ACT Engl >=18 OR for programs requiring TEAS a Composite >= 50 OR Program Prep; and 2 semesters of HS Chemistry OR Gen Chemistry (10-806-134) with C or better.

-There is an estimated wait time of up to one year AFTER your admit term to enter occupational specific courses; while waiting to start occupational specific courses, you may choose to take general education and elective courses required for your degree or diploma program.
+There is an estimated wait time of up to one term AFTER your admit term to enter occupational specific courses; while waiting to start occupational specific courses, you may choose to take general education and elective courses required for your degree or diploma program.